nishankmahore/sentence-similarity/README.md

-# Deep LSTM siamese network for text similarity
+#  LSTM siamese network for text similarity

 It is a tensorflow based implementation of deep siamese LSTM network to capture phrase/sentence similarity using character embeddings.